-2.2.10.3 Discussion and Rationale
+Discussion and Rationale

-The SNOMED CT [ 408729009 | finding context ] values provide a more specific way to express uncertainty about the presence or absence of a finding.
+The SNOMED CT [ 408729009 | finding context |] values provide a more specific way to express uncertainty about the presence or absence of a finding.
 This is therefore preferred over the use of the optional uncertaintyCode attribute.

-The SNOMED CT [ 408730004 | procedure context ] does not contain values to represent "possibly done" or "probably done".
+The SNOMED CT [ 408730004 | procedure context |] does not contain values to represent "possibly done" or "probably done".
 As a result there is no obvious way to express uncertainty about whether a procedure has been done.
 This may be relevant if an informer reports something like "I think I had a tetanus vaccination but I am not sure".
-The current advice is to treat such information as an Observation about past history, rather than adding uncertainty value to the [ 408730004 | procedure context ] value hierarchy.
-However, this issue has been raised with the SNOMED Concept Model Working Group and the advice may be revised if after further consideration the [ 408730004 | procedure context ] value set is expanded.
+The current advice is to treat such information as an Observation about past history, rather than adding uncertainty value to the [ 408730004 | procedure context |] value hierarchy.
+However, this issue has been raised with the SNOMED Concept Model Working Group and the advice may be revised if after further consideration the [ 408730004 | procedure context |] value set is expanded.

 The HL7 UVP (Uncertain Value - Probabilistic) data type was considered as this as another HL7 approach to representation of uncertainty.
 The UVP data type is defined as "A generic data type extension used to specify a probability expressing the information producer's belief that the given value holds."
 The data types specification adds that "How the probability number was arrived at is outside the scope of this specification."
 There is some potential for overlap as the UVP data type is a "generic data type extension".
 This means it can be applied to any other data type, and hence to any HL7 attribute.
 This data type may be applied to attribute values associated with a SNOMED CT code.
 For example, to express uncertainty associated with the value of a particular measurement.
 However, use of UVP to apply a specific level of uncertainty to a SNOMED CT concept in an Act should be avoided.